deadlyedge/pyBlobServer/README.md

 - errors return Json response
 - ~~add batch upload functionality and if any of files failed, return status code of 207.~~
+- do more testing on every api endpoints
+- think of do something like tus protocal do, they're good on something but bad to make them happen, sadly.